aiven/devportal/docs/tools/terraform/reference/cookbook/grafana-m3db-postgresql-recipe.rst

     2. To avoid including sensitive information in source control, the variables are defined here in the ``variables.tf`` file.
 You can then use a ``*.tfvars`` file with the actual values so that Terraform receives the values during runtime, and exclude it.

-    The ``variables.tf`` file defines both the API token, and the project name to use:
+    The ``variables.tf`` file defines the API token, the project name to use, and the prefix for the service name:

     .. code:: terraform